Nepal Buddhist Tour Lumbini

 We are a Buddhist tour operator based in Kathmandu, Nepal.
 According to your itinerary in Nepal Buddhist tour packages, we’ll provide you with an English, Chinese, Spanish, Hindi, French, and German-speaking guide.
 We suggest you let us know what type of guide you are looking for during the tour.

 We are happy to provide you with just a guide and vehicles without hotels in every place on your tour.
-Please enjoy the given itinerary and contact us by email or WhatsApp at +977 9851033819.
+Please enjoy the itinerary and contact us by email or WhatsApp at +977 9851033819.

-Day:01 Arrival at the international airport
+Arrival at the international airport

 On the first day, you arrive in Kathmandu Valley.
 You will meet the staff of Boundless Adventure at Kathmandu International Airport.

-Arrival board of Boundless Adventure
+Airport Arrival Board Of Boundless Adventure

-Day:02 Sightseeing in Kathmandu
+Sightseeing in Kathmandu

 Boudhanath is very prominent for Buddhist beliefs, and the stupa stands in the middle of a Mandala.